oveljosland/microchip-avr-course/README.md

 ```sh
 brew install --cask visual-studio-code
 ```
+Alternatively, you can download VS Code from the [official website](https://code.visualstudio.com).

 ### Linux
 You can download VS Code from the [official website](https://code.visualstudio.com/docs/setup/linux) or install it using your distribution’s package manager.